 Generalized advice is never as good as advice given to you by your doctor.
 Only your doctor can determine if you should drink more water.

 - Weigh yourself in pounds to determine your weight.

 - Use that number as the upper limit, then divide your weight in pounds by half.

-Convert this number to ounces.
-This is the amount of water you should try to drink each day.
-For instance, a 160 lb. man should attempt to drink 80 oz. of water per day.
+- Convert this number to ounces.
+This is the minimum amount of water you should try to drink each day.
+For instance, a 200-pound person should attempt to drink between 100 and 200 ounces of water a day.

-Multiply the number of cups your receptacle holds by 8 to determine the number of oz. the receptacle holds.
+- Multiply the number of cups your receptacle holds by 8 to determine the number of ounces the receptacle holds.

-Divide the number of ounces of water you should drink per day by the number of ounces your receptacle holds.
-For instance, if you weigh 160 lb. and have a water bottle that holds 10 oz. of water, divide 80 by 10 to arrive at 8.
+- Divide the number of ounces of water you should drink per day by the number of ounces your receptacle holds.
+For instance, if you weigh 160 pounds and have a water bottle that holds 10 ounces of water, divide 80 by 10 to arrive at 8.
 This means you should drink 8 full water bottles per day.